RobertLemmens/daedalus-engine/readme.md

 # Daedalus engine
 ### 2D Java game engine

 The engine is still in its early stages, but capable of making basic gameloops already.
+See daedalus-game module for an example.
+I play around in there during development.

 1. Create a gameloop by implementing DaedalusLoop: